Rock Ya-Sin: 2019 season

-Ya-Sin was drafted by the Indianapolis Colts in the second round with the 34th overall pick in the 2019 NFL Draft.
+Ya-Sin was drafted by the Indianapolis Colts in the second round with the 34th overall pick in the 2019 NFL draft.
 In Week 11 against the Jacksonville Jaguars, Ya-Sin recorded his first career interception off a pass thrown by Nick Foles in the 33–13 win.
-Ya-Sin was named to Pro Football Focus’ All-Rookie Team.
+Ya-Sin was named to Pro Football Focus' All-Rookie Team.

 2020 season

-Ya-Sin switched his jersey number to 26 before the season, stating he wanted "a new beginning."
+Ya-Sin switched his jersey number to 26 before the season, stating he wanted "a new beginning".
 He was inactive against the Minnesota Vikings in week 2 due to a stomach illness.

 In Week 11 against the Green Bay Packers, Ya-Sin recorded his first interception of the season off a pass thrown by Aaron Rodgers during the 34–31 overtime win.

 Las Vegas Raiders

 On March 16, 2022, Ya-Sin was traded to the Las Vegas Raiders in exchange for Yannick Ngakoue.
+He played in 11 games with nine starts, recording 45 tackles and seven passes defensed.

+Baltimore Ravens

+On May 3, 2023, Ya-Sin signed a one-year, $6 million deal with the Baltimore Ravens.

+San Francisco 49ers

+On April 11, 2024, Ya-Sin signed a one-year deal with the San Francisco 49ers.

+Detroit Lions

+On March 20, 2025, Ya-Sin signed with the Detroit Lions.